 A description of my writing, show-wise, from oldest to newest:

 Lois and Clark - I think this was the first of what I call my modern writing style, and my first attempt at writing post-college.
-I'm still working and developing my style, but the leaps in quality aren't so drastic anymore.
+I was still working on and developing my style, but the leaps in quality weren't so drastic anymore.
 Waking a Miracle was a giant (literally) breakthrough for me, in that it proved to me that I have the staying power to write a novel.
 Good Samaritan proved to me that I can write an original character that isn't a one-dimensional throwaway or a Mary Sue.
-I hope this eventually means I will be writing my own original novels, but we'll see.
-For now, writing fanfic continues to be one of my most enjoyable hobbies.